 Cast: Ryan Corr, Craig Stott, Sarah Snook, Guy Pearce, Anthony LaPaglia, Kerry Fox, Camilla Ah Kin

-This tear-jerking drama brings Timothy Conigrave’s acclaimed 1995 memoir to the screen.
-It follows Timothy (Ryan Corr) and John (Craig Stott) who fall in love in 1970s Australia, and chronicles their beautiful – but heartbreaking – 15 year relationship.
+This tear-jerking drama adapts writer, actor, and activist Timothy Conigrave’s renowned 1995 memoir to the screen.
+It chronicles the beautiful, yet heartbreaking 15-year relationship of Timothy (Ryan Corr) and John (Craig Stott), the caption of his high school football team, in 1970s Australia.
 Like we said, it’s a tear-jerker, so make sure you’re stacked up on tissues.

 I Am Michael (2015)